wazo-platform/wazo-doc/source/administration/voicemails.rst

 Remote *xivo-confd*
 -------------------

-If *xivo-confd* is on a remote host, *xivo-confd-client* configuration will be required to be able to change the voicemail passwords using a phone.
+If *xivo-confd* is on a remote host, *wazo-confd-client* configuration will be required to be able to change the voicemail passwords using a phone.

 This configuration should be done: